beauwilliams/Vimage/README.md

 ## Setting Up Neovim [Vim]

 - open vim `nvim`
-- note: you will see an error such as "gruvbox not installed", we will install the plugins next step (note I might clone these repos in build on later update to make setup more smooth)
+- note: you may see an error such as "gruvbox not installed", this will trigger :PlugInstall to install plugins.
-- in neovim hit the : key or hit space twice to enter command mode, and type in `PlugInstall`.
-Hit Enter.
 - it will now clone all of the packages needed for the plugins located in my vimrc ~/.config/nvim/init.vim
 - relaunch vim, plugins should now load.
-Coc {our Language Server for completion etc} will now pop open a window an install all of the language extensions i.e java, python completions etc
+Coc {our Language Server for completion etc} will now pop open a window an install all of the language extensions automatically i.e java, python completions etc
 - finally, run `TSInstall java` (or any other supported language) in command mode to install language parsers for treesitter.
-By default vim does syntax using regex but you can have a much better experience with TS
+By default vim does syntax using regex but you can have a much better experience with TS **note Treesitter currently requires bleeding edge nightly 0.5 nvim release which is not currently in debian/nightly as of Dec 2020**
 - once you are done installing your desired treesitter parsers, your development environment is now completely set up with everything ready to go!
 - check out beauwilliams/dotfiles repo to see my nvim configuration for more info